sudeep-23-11/Code-Store/C++/DSA/Array/A.md

     * sort array
     * hash elements of array
 * LongestConsecutiveSequence - sort array
+* LongestSubarrayWithKSum - hash sums along with their respective indexes, check if sum-K is already present in hash or not
 * Majority - hash elements of array
 * MatrixSearch -
     * linear search across matrix